crate/crate/docs/sql/statements/copy-from.rst

     s3://[<accesskey>:<secretkey>@][<host>:<port>]/<bucketname>/<path>

-Different S3 storage can be specified by the optional pair of host and port, which will be defaulted to Amazon S3 if not provided.
+A different S3 storage provider can be used by specifying the optional pair of host and port, which defaults to Amazon S3 if not provided.

 Here is a more concrete example: